TheoBrigitte/kimsufi-notifier/README.md

   Command line arguments take precedence over environment variables

 Environment variables
-    GOTIFY_URL            URL to use for Gotify notification service GOTIFY_TOKEN          token to use for Gotify notification service GOTIFY_PRIORITY       prority for Gotify notification service
+    DISCORD_WEBHOOK       Webhook URL to use for Discord notification service GOTIFY_URL            URL to use for Gotify notification service GOTIFY_TOKEN          token to use for Gotify notification service GOTIFY_PRIORITY       prority for Gotify notification service